savannahmarshall/Trip-Planner/README.md

 # Trip Planner

 ## Description
 This Node.js and Express.js application functions as a trip planner.
 Users are greeted with a login page where they can create a new account by providing their email and choosing a password.
 Once registered, users can log in and access the homepage.
 Here, they can search for any National Park and view a list of activities available at that park.
 Users can save activities for trip planning and can remove activities from the saved list as needed.
+The activites are sorted by park.
 This application aims to simplify the often stressful task of trip planning.

 ### Key Learnings:
 * **Interactive Full-Stack Application:** Refined skills in creating an interactive, full-stack web application using Node.js and Express.js.
-* **Handlebars Utilization:** Leveraged the Handlebars JavaScript templating library to create reusable code.
-* **Defined GET and POST Routes:** Implemented GET and POST routes to retrieve and add data.
+* **Defined GET and POST Routes:** Implemented GET and POST routes to retrieve and add data efficiently.
-* **Insomnia:** Utilized Insomnia to determine API endpoints.
+* **Insomnia:** Utilized Insomnia to identify and test API endpoints.
+* **PostgreSQL & Sequilize ORM:** Leveraged PostgreSQL and Sequelize for robust database management.
+* **MVC Structure:** Followed the Model-View-Controller (MVC) paradigm to maintain a clean and organized codebase.
+* **Handlebars.js:** Employed Handlebars.js as the template engine for dynamic HTML rendering.

 ### Challenges Faced:
 * **Modularization** Managing modularization was challenging due to the large number of files.